lindsayrr8/lindsayrr8.github.io/_posts/2024-10-19-my-new-blog-post.md

 With that in mind, correlation can be either positive or negative. **Positive correlation** means that the relationship trends in an "upward" or positive pointing way (ex: 1, to 5, 10, 20+).
 Conversely, **negative correlation** means that the relationship trends in a "downward" or negative pointing way (ex: 1, -5, -10, -20+).
 Using linear regression, we look for a summary of this trending relationship in the form of a **best fitting line.** It is what it sounds like: a line that essentially follows the direction of the data.

+Under the hood, this is accomplished by minimizing the sum of the squared distances between the line and the actual data points on a scatter plot.
+Thankfully, as always, *we will be letting R handle this for us.*